Jobs that require travel – get paid to explore the world…

 I’ve listed all the jobs that require travel below(I tried to add the coolest ones I could find) with the benefits of each one:

-Jobs that require travel: the laptop lifestyle/internet marketer
+The laptop lifestyle/internet marketer

 This would have to be the most flexible of all the jobs, because it is the epitome of true freedom.
 You can work any hours you like, you can decide your own income, you continuously meet new amazing people through it and not only do you travel to conferences and masterminds in exotic locations but you can run it from anywhere in the world.